IsaacBravo/ClimateVision-Website/content/english/news/post-7.md

 We are looking forward to present our automatic visual frame detection method at the Winter Conference for Computer Vision Applications in Tucson, Arizona, USA.

 In this work we phrase clustering as a minimum-cost multicut problem and argue for its use in visual frame detection.
+We show its merit on 2 toy dataset and on real-life X (formerly Twitter) images.